knub/sentence-boundary-detection-nn/net/README.md

 # Training

-For training the acoustic neural network, you have to execute the following steps:
+For training the lexical neural network, you have to execute the following steps:

 1. Adapt the `net.prototxt`: Change the network layout and make sure, you enter the correct path to the level db.
 2. Adapt the `solver.prototxt`.